WHAT TO BRING ON YOUR VIETNAM MOTORBIKE TOURS

 Waterproofs

-Sizes in Vietnam won’t fit you, take yours is a good idea.
+Sizes in Vietnam won’t fit you, so taking yours is a good idea.
 If not, buy local ponchos.
 Rain jackets and pants are too small in Vietnam!

 Gloves